School Crisis & Issues Management

 Sam Elam is a media strategist, corporate communications expert and founder of Media Manoeuvres.
 She has been involved in the communications, publishing and media fields for the past 25 years.

-Sam’s passion and appreciation of the power of all forms of media and the importance of issues and crisis management, led her to found Media Manoeuvres in 1998.
+Sam’s passion and appreciation of the power of all forms of media and the importance of issues and crisis management and issues resolution, led her to found Media Manoeuvres in 1998.
 Sam quickly established the company as one of the most respected, specialist companies in Australia.

-Sam has assisted numerous school Principals in managing issues and crises, to mitigate the significant risk posed to schools’ reputations when dealing with seemingly minor incidents and events and fully blown media crises.
+Sam has assisted numerous school Principals in identifying and resolving risks and issues, to mitigate the significant risk posed to schools’ reputations when dealing with seemingly minor incidents and events and fully blown media crises.

 The types of issues she has directly handled include: